solana-developers/anchor-starter/README.md

 ### [02.pda-counter](02-pda-counter/programs/counter/src/lib.rs)

-This version updates the Counter program to use a Program Derived Addresses (PDAs) as the Counter Account's address.
+This version updates the Counter program to use Program Derived Addresses (PDAs) as the Counter Account's address.

 The purpose of this program is simply to demonstrate how to create an account using a PDA as the address.